mzgreen/mzgreen.github.io/_posts/2015-02-13-How-to-hideshow-Toolbar-when-list-is-scroling(part1).md

 Here is how it works:

 1. We need to define types of items that the `Recycler` will display. `RecyclerView` is a very flexible component.
 Item types are used when you want to have different layout for some of your list items.
-And this is exactly what we want to do - our first item will be a header view, so it will be different from the rest of items.
+And this is exactly what we want to do - our first item will be a header view, so it will be different from the rest of items (lines 3-4).
-2. We need to tell the `Recycler` how many item types we want it to display.
+2. We need to tell the `Recycler` which type item it wants to display is (lines 49-54).
-3. We need to modify `onBindViewHolder()` method to bind a normal item if it’s type is `TYPE_ITEM` and a header item if it’s type is `TYPE_HEADER`.
+3. We need to modify `onCreateViewHolder` and `onBindViewHolder()` methods to return and bind a normal item if it’s type is `TYPE_ITEM` and a header item if it’s type is `TYPE_HEADER` (lines 14-34).
-4. We need to modify `getItemCount()` - we return a number of items in our dataset +1 because we have also a header.
+4. We need to modify `getItemCount()` - we return a number of items in our dataset +1 because we have also a header (lines 43-45).

 Now let’s create a layout and `ViewHolder` for the header view.

 {% gist mzgreen/0b81a1b62a681e0fc208 %}

 The layout is very simple.
-Important thing to notice is it’s height to be equal to our `Toolbar` height.
+Important thing to notice is that it’s height needs to be equal to our `Toolbar` height.
 And it's `ViewHolder` is also pretty straightforward:
 {% gist mzgreen/670be3ca26409c52a609 %}

-Ok, it’s done so let’s run it!
+Ok, it’s done so we can try it out!
 ![Fixed clipping screenshot](/images/1/clipping_fixed.png "Fixed clipping screenshot")

 Much better, right?
-So to sum up, we have added a header to our `RecyclerView` that has the same height as `Toolbar`, so now our `Toolbar` hides header view (which is an empty view) and all of our list items are perfectly visible.
+So to sum up, we have added a header to our `RecyclerView` that has the same height as `Toolbar` and now our `Toolbar` hides header view (which is an empty view) and all of our list items are perfectly visible.
 And finally we can implement showing/hiding views when list is scrolling.

 ##Showing/hiding views when list is scrolling.